boulajp/CirclePatterns/README.md

 ## Sample
 Here is a sample of three resulting images from running the program:

 ![](https://raw.githubusercontent.com/jpatomic96/Spirograph-Generator/master/Images/Sample.png)

 ### Inspiration
 I was inspired to make this after seeing a GIF of something similar:

 ![](https://raw.githubusercontent.com/jpatomic96/Spirograph-Generator/master/Images/Inspiration.gif)

 (Credit to http://benice-equation.blogspot.ca/)

 ## Explanation
-Here's my explanation for how the circles move relative to eachother (My apologies for not writing this in LaTeX)
+Here's my explanation for how the circles move relative to eachother: (My apologies for not writing this in LaTeX)

 ![](https://raw.githubusercontent.com/jpatomic96/Spirograph-Generator/master/Images/Explanation.jpg)